ChristopherDrum/pez/README.md

 ## ZIL with [ZAP](https://eblong.com/infocom/#zap)

 Getting a universal toolset for running these would be a great addition to having ZIP running.
 ZIL was the programming language Infocom used internally for their game development, where we tend to use Inform today.
 This was then compiled into z-machine assembly using a tool called ZILCH.
 That assembly was then processed into z-machine code through a program called ZAP.
-The output of ZIP was a data file that ZIP interpreters could play.
+The output of ZAP was a data file that ZIP interpreters could play.

 ZILF and ZAPF are from-scratch replacements to the ZILCH and ZAP toolchain above.
 [I use these tools](https://github.com/ChristopherDrum/status-line-classics/blob/main/build.sh) to provide bespoke customizations of classic Infocom source code which are formatted to look good in Status Line.
 However, these tools were written in Visual Studio in C# and would need to be completely rewritten in portable C to preserve via Cosmopolitan.